PRE-DEPARTURE INFORMATION EAST AFRICA Please read carefully!

 CLIMATE & WEATHER CONDITIONS

-With travel anywhere in the world these days, you need to be prepared to all weather!
+With travel anywhere in the world these days, you need to be prepared for all weather!
 Dressing in layers is the key.

 AUTHORITY ON TOUR

 On occasions it may be necessary to make alterations to the planned itinerary, whether for reasons of health, security, safety, or other circumstance beyond our control.
 This can be frustrating but often adds to the excitement of a trip.
-In all cases your Tour Leader, will make any final decision consulting with the group where possible.
+In all cases Andy will make any final decision consulting with the group where possible.
 Your understanding and patience at these times will be much appreciated.
-In all safari matters the Tour Leader’s decision will be final.
+In all safari matters Andy’s decision will be final.

 At all times we ask you to keep an open mind to “Africa time”, your travel companions, the local people, and facilities.
 And don’t forget to bring your sense of humour!